-- Your registered agent must be resident in Wyoming and have a physical street address.
+- a resident in Wyoming and have a physical street address.
 Note that PO Boxes are not acceptable.

-- If you’re using a commercial resident agent, they have to be licensed in Wyoming.
+- If you’re using a resident agent service, they have to be licensed in Wyoming.

 - Your registered agent must always be available during business hours and must at least be 18 years old.